 The face of Sydney’s beach scene, Bondi is the reason some people make the trek to our wonderful country, and we don’t blame them.
 All year ‘round you’ll find fun things to do to keep yourself busy, from the coastal walk to Bronte, learn to surf classes, Sculpture by the Sea, and a cheeky cocktail at the beautiful Bondi Icebergs.
 Hot tip: hang around the Pavilion during summer and keep an eye out for the boys in blue (Bondi Rescue we are looking at you).

-Coogee Beach is super family friendly, with calm waves and an abundance of facilities to make your day just that much better.
+Coogee Beach is super family-friendly, with calm waves and an abundance of facilities to make your day just that much better.
 Bring a picnic rug and lay out on the enclosed lawn, or head down to the ocean baths at the southern end of the beach.
-Mid-beach is where you’ll find the showers, so hit those up before heading up to Coogee Pavilion for an arvo tipple.
+Mid-beach is where you’ll find the showers, so hit those up before heading up to Coogee Pavilion for an arvo margarita.

 The more low-key little sibling of Bondi, Bronte Beach has one of Sydney's best natural ocean pools that the little ones will love.
 Families flock to the protected baths on Sydney’s scorchers and the lap pool at the south end of the beach is one of the best (and free) ocean pools in town.

-Gordon's Bay is a super chilled spot, only accessible by foot, is one of Sydney’s most beautiful secret beaches.
-Perfect for a spot of snorkelling or even just laying out on the rocks and soaking up the sunshine, you’ll come back 110% more relaxed than ever before.
+Gordon's Bay is a super chilled spot, only accessible by foot, and is one of Sydney’s most beautiful secret beaches.
+Perfect for a spot of snorkelling or even just laying out on the rocks and soaking up the sunshine, you’ll come back 110 per cent more relaxed than ever before.

 Best Beaches In Sydney’s South